risingwavelabs/risingwave-docs-legacy/docs/guides/confluent-kafka-source.md

 5. In the **Add datagen source connector** page, select the topic just made, and click **Continue**.
 6. Click on **Generate API key & download** to generate the credentials.
 Click **Continue**.
 7. Select the preferred output format and template.
 For this guide, we will be using **JSON** and **Orders**.
 Click **Continue**.
 8. Adjust the connector sizing if applicable.
-Otherwise, leave it at 1.
+Otherwise, leave it at one.
 Click **Continue**.

 Now the source connector is created.